brick-breaker/brickBreaker/README.md

 ![GitHub Logo](UML.PNG)

+## Controls
+*A and D move the paddle
+*W launches the ball as well as slams it back toward the paddle *R restarts the game
+*ESC pauses and unpauses the game

 ## Getting Started

 Follow these instructions to download a release version of this program and to learn how to install it.